antonycourtney/ai/analytics_db/README.md

     $ node runInvariantChecks.js

 will run all the invariant checks and print diagnostic output indicating any failures or 'ok' on success.

+### Testing a query with tq

+To execute a query and display the results with [sqlview](https://github.com/antonycourtney/sqlview), run `tq.sh` with the name of the query to execute.
+For example:

+    $ tq.sh recipientNamePairs

+runs the `recipientNamePairs` query and makes the results available for viewing.